gplaps/ICR2FFB/README.md

 ## Version History

 ### Betas
+**0.9.0 (2025-08-18)**
+- Added longitudinal tire fores (we think) to the constant force calculation.
+Now braking or accelerating values can have an effect on the force feedback.
+Although you cannot lock a tire in ICR2, you can still feel better now if you have a potential weight shift under braking!
+- Added "Braking Scale:" option to the config.
+This can be used to tune the logitudinal forces proportional to the existing latitude forces on the wheel
+- Added Raw Longitudinal forces to output telemetry
+- Redid app timing with a timed game loop rather than sleep timer to avoid windows timing issues (thank Hatcher)

 **0.8.9 (2025-08-18)**
 - Updated ffb.ini to support using a joystick index or the name.
 This will be easier for some with strange characters in the joystick name
 - Removed some debug junk from the display